databricks/zerobus-sdk-py/README.md

 The SDK supports two serialization formats:

-1. **JSON (Recommended for getting started)** - Simple, no schema compilation needed
+1. **JSON** - Simple, no schema compilation needed.
+Good for getting started.
-2. **Protocol Buffers** - Strongly-typed, optimized for performance

-Choose the format that best fits your use case.
-JSON is simpler to get started with, while Protocol Buffers offer better type safety and can be more efficient for complex schemas.
+2. **Protocol Buffers (Default to maintain backwards compatibility)** - Strongly-typed schemas.
+More efficient over the wire.

-### Option 1: Using JSON (Simplest)
+### Option 1: Using JSON

-JSON mode is the quickest way to get started - no schema files or compilation needed!

 #### Write Your Client Code (JSON)